7Block Labs

 7.3 Version Control and Deployment

-• Maintain detailed changelogs and rollback plans for each upgrade.
+• Keep thorough changelogs and have rollback plans ready for every upgrade.

 8. Practical Implementation Examples